mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 ### Instructions

-- Select the green _Clone or download_ button, select _Download ZIP_.
+- Select the green _Code button, select _Download ZIP_.
 Locate the ZIP file and extract the contents.
 Extract the folder to a safe location on your computer.
 - Rename the folder `portfolio`.
 - Delete the README.md file.